fernandes77/rodrigofernand.es/posts/functions-clean-code-chapter-3.md

 If the variable arguments are all treated identically, as they are in the example above, then they are equivalent to a single argument of type `List`.
 By that reasoning, `String.format` is actually dyadic.
 Indeed, the declaration of `String.format` as shown below is clearly dyadic:

 `public String format(String format, Object... args)`

+### Verbs and keywords

+In the case of a monad, the function and argument should form a very nice verb/noun pair, such as `write(name)`.

+In the case of a dyad, we can encode the names of the arguments into the function name.
+The function `assertEquals` might be better written as `assertExpectedEqualsActual(expected, actual)`.
+This getting the arguments order wrong.